dword-design/nuxt-route-meta/README.md

 Adds page meta data to Nuxt route objects at build time.
 <!-- /DESCRIPTION -->

-Nuxt pages have a `meta` property that allows to define metadata.
+Nuxt pages have a `meta` property that allows to define meta data.
 These can be accessed in middlewares via `route.meta` at runtime.

-What does not work however is to access the metadata at build time in the routes object itself.
+What does not work however is to access the meta data at build time in the routes object itself.
 This is needed when postprocessing routes via [extendRoutes](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-router) or the [@nuxtjs/sitemap](https://www.npmjs.com/package/@nuxtjs/sitemap) module.
-This module fills this gap by parsing the page files from routes and extracting the meta data from them.
-It is also possible to add additional properties.
+This module fills this gap by parsing the page files, extracting the meta data, and writing them to the `meta` field of each route corresponding to the page.

+ℹ️ Note that this module can only extract static data from the pages at build time.
+It will not work with dynamic data depending on `this`.
+In case you have an idea how to improve that, feel free to open up an issue or pull request.

 <!-- INSTALL/ -->
 ## Install